Dandu-Alekya/Dandu-Alekya/README.md

 I am a self-taught programmer, looking forward to learn and explore new techonologies.
 I recently started learning the fundamentals of web development and contributing to open source projects.

-During my free time, you ll find me watching anime, reading manga or exploring new music.
+During my free time, you'll find me watching anime, reading manga or exploring new music.
 I am an avid reader, and I love expressing myself through my art, either through writing or painting.

 <!--If you interested in web dev, testing or all things tech, Feel free to check out my <a href="https://alekya.hashnode.dev/">blog</a>!! -->